 - 24: Overlay

-The Tracking Inspector is a tool to display the result of a tracking analysis and to manually correct the tracking if necessary.
+The Tracking Inspector is a tool to display the result of a tracking analysis and to correct the tracking manually if necessary.
 For example, the user can delete an object to remove an artifact or change the object ID to correct a tracking error.
 To make the user's life easier, an ergonomic interface with build-in keyboard shortcuts are provided.
-FastTrack alleviates the tedious work of review and correction, and the user can achieve 100% tracking accuracy rapidly and easily.
+FastTrack alleviates the tedious work of review and correction, and the user can achieve 100% tracking accuracy rapidly and efficiently.

 Several tracking overlay options are available on the tracking overlay panel (24):

-- Ellipse: display the head, tail and or body ellipses on the tracked objects.
+- Ellipse: display the head, tail, and or body ellipses on the tracked objects.

-- Arrows: display an arrow on the head, tail and or body of the tracked object indicating the orientation.
+- Arrows: display an arrow on the head, tail, and or body of the tracked object indicating the orientation.

 - Numbers: display the ids of the tracked objects.